l0k0ms/log-workshop/README.md

 * The [Datadog APM feature enabled][9]
 * The [Datadog Log-management feature enabled][8]

-Clone this repository on your local computer and you are ready to go !
+Clone this repository on your local computer and you are ready to go!

 ## Reaching 100% visibility with metrics traces and logs